 Most mesothelioma claims settle before reaching the court, but other cases will press on until a jury verdict is reached.
 The compensation amount of a trial verdict is typically higher, although this route poses a higher risk.

 The team at Sokolove Law is made up of mesothelioma lawyers who have helped thousands of veterans.
-They will be able to guide you to the best decision to maximize the compensation you may receive.
+They will be able to guide you to the best legal option to maximize the compensation you may receive.

 Asbestos Trust Funds